pulse00/Twig-Eclipse-Plugin/com.dubture.twig.core/Resources/parserTools/readme.txt

 which in turn is based on the PHPTokenizer.jflex from PDT.

-It can only be compiled with version 1.2.2 of jflex.
+It can only be compiled with version 1.4.1 of jflex.
-The binary for version 1.2.2 can be found here http://jflex.de/old/jflex-1.2.2.tar.gz .

 The main modifications of the PHPTokenizer are: